Save Money at the Supermarket

 Find the best buys using the unit price tag

 The unit price tag tells you the cost per pound, quart, or other unit of weight or volume of a food package.
 It is usually posted on the shelf below the food item.
 The shelf tag shows the total price (item price) and price per unit (unit price) for the food item.

 Most times it makes sense to buy the large size package of cereal, paper towels, etc. But there are some items that you get just as much bang for your buck on the medium size.
-Check the unit price.
-Research shows that the medium size price is the same as the jumbo size for some things like dry cereal, mayonnaise, and peanut butter.
+Check the unit price tag.
+Research shows that sometimes the medium size price is the same as the jumbo size for some things like dry cereal, mayonnaise, and peanut butter.

 Remember, just because the better buy might be the bigger item, doesn’t mean you have to buy it.
 Sometimes keeping a huge bottle of ketchup in your fridge is a pain in the neck because it takes up so much room.

 There are two ways to shop for the best deal at the grocery store!

 - Look at the retail or shelf price.
 This is the price you pay at the register for each item.

 - Look at the unit price.
 The unit price will tell you how much each item costs per pound, ounce, quart, etc.